Theta Upsilon

 Theta Upsilon (ΘΥ) was a national women's fraternity operating in the United States from February 1921 until May 1962, when the group was absorbed by the Delta Zeta sorority.

+History

-Local Club
+Local club

 Theta Upsilon began as a local club at the University of California, Berkeley when six female students moved into a house on Walnut Street.
 The house became known as "The Walnut Shell".